remcovolkers/crusaders-bis-list/README.md

 ### Step 3 — Trigger a Blizzard sync

-After deploying, go to the **Admin panel → Sync** and press "Reset & sync catalogus".
+After deploying, go to the **Dev Panel → Reset & sync catalogus**.
 This will:

 1. Create or update the season row in the DB (using the `slug` as the unique key).
 2. Fetch all encounters and items from the Blizzard API.